ihabawad18/Movies_App/README.md

   - MySQL database for data storage.

 - **Frontend:**
-  - HTML, CSS, and JavaScript for a dynamic and responsive UI.
+  - HTML, CSS, Bootstrap and JavaScript for a dynamic and responsive UI.

 ## Setup Instructions